mybatis/cdi/README.md

 In order to test with Arquillian, one class needs to be added to 'JavaArchive' in order for this to load properly.
 Add 'SqlSessionManagerRegistry.class'.

-See attachment on https://github.com/mybatis/cdi/issues/86 from 2021-12-30 ArqullianMybatisExample.zip [here](https://github.com/mybatis/cdi/files/7795050/ArquillianMybatisExample.zip)
+See attachment on https://github.com/mybatis/cdi/issues/86 from 2021-12-30 ArquillianMybatisExample.zip [here](https://github.com/mybatis/cdi/files/7795050/ArquillianMybatisExample.zip).
+This is to be run under jdk 8 to be error free but will run as-is under jdk 11 with an invocation error which still allows it to run.
+Further updates are needed to get this code example current.

 Essentials
 ----------